 This can be determined with user-generated content–may it be in the form of posts, tweets, or even ephemeral content (Youtube shorts, Instagram, and Facebook stories).
 Since digital customers share their experiences online, may it be good or bad, it’s your chance to find out more about them.

 You could even fuse your user-generated content in SEO marketing strategies.
 That’s why, aside from putting customer reviews on your website, you can enhance your digital customer experience with what your audience says online.
+Utilizing a custom QR Code generator for creating QR Codes to encourage customers to share their experiences and feedback through scannable codes on physical products or promotional materials can further bridge the gap between offline and online interactions.
+This technology enables customers to easily provide their insights, which can be seamlessly integrated into your user-generated content strategy.

 - Data Security and Privacy